 When a data breach occurs, Allen works with clients’ legal and information security teams to coordinate an effective response, interface with law enforcement, and ensure compliance with data breach laws and regulations.
-He also counsels clients on data privacy issues, cybersecurity preparedness and due diligence, and legal aspects of computer network defense.
+He also counsels clients on privacy and data protection, digital advertising and analytics, cybersecurity preparedness, and legal aspects of computer network defense.
 Allen is a Certified Information Privacy Professional (CIPP/US) with the International Association of Privacy Professionals (IAPP).

 In addition, Allen is an experienced trial and appellate attorney who represents clients in a broad range of civil and criminal matters.
 He has handled over 50 trials as well as numerous appeals, motion hearings, and investigations in state and federal court.
-Allen has been published in several law reviews and is frequently called upon to help address dispositive or complex legal issues that may end up on appeal.
+Allen has published several law review articles and is frequently called upon to help address dispositive or complex legal issues that may end up on appeal.